defold/defold.github.io/terms-and-conditions.md

  * **We might change stuff** - We will try to let you know of any significant changes to these terms or to any part of the Defold services.

- * **Issues/Feedback/Reporting Abuse/Complaints**: Please send any feedback, issues, complaints and let us know if you feel others are abusing the Website by emailing us at: [info@defold.com](mailto:info@defold.com).
+ * **Issues/Feedback/Reporting Abuse/Complaints**: Please send any feedback, issues, complaints and let us know if you feel others are abusing the Website by emailing us at: [info@defold.se](mailto:info@defold.se).

 ##### DEFINED TERMS